 Looking for THE BEST soft sourdough cinnamon roll recipe from scratch?
 These easy, overnight rolls are it!
 Made with bubbly, active sourdough starter & tips shared for make-ahead options.

-Why This Recipe Works
+Why My Recipe Works

-- Rolls are baked in a 9-inch springform pan.
-This is my secret.
-The higher sides traps in more moisture, keeping the rolls soft, light and luxurious.
-The rolls will rise higher as they bake too.
+- Softer, taller rolls.
+Baking in a 9-inch springform pan is my secret.
+The higher sides traps in more moisture, making the rolls light and luxurious, with a squishy high rise.

-- Bubbly active sourdough starter lends a lovely flavor that will make you weak in the knees!
+- Subtle tangy flavor.
+Bubbly, active sourdough starter naturally leavens the dough and lends a lovely taste that will make you weak in the knees!

-- Rolls can be made in advance!
+- Rolls can be made in advance.
 I’m sharing my fool-proof methods to fit any baker’s schedule.

-How To Make The Best Sourdough Cinnamon Rolls
+How To Make The Best Sourdough Cinnamon Rolls {Step-By-Step Recipe}

 Roll the Dough

-- Combine the cinnamon, sugar and flour in a small separate bowl.
-Once the butter has cooled brush the entire surface of the dough.
+- Melt 2 tbsp. of butter in a shallow pan or microwave; set aside.
+Combine the cinnamon, sugar and flour in a small separate bowl.
+Once the butter has cooled, brush the entire surface of the dough.

 - Sprinkle with the cinnamon-sugar mixture leaving a 1/2-inch border around the edges.
 Smooth it out with your hands.
 The texture will go from dry and sandy to almost wet-looking.

-Roll & Cut the Dough
+Roll & Cut The Dough

-- Take your time with this step.
-You want the log to be tight so the swirls stay in tact when baked.
-Once you get to the end, make sure the dough is facing seam side down.
+- Working with the long side, roll the dough into a log pressing down as you go.
+Take your time with this step.
+You want the log to be tight to the swirls stay in tact when baked.
+Once you get to the end, face the dough seam side down.

 Second Rise